tsilva/curriculum-vitae/README.md

 Want the TLDR?
 Check my [Portfolio Gallery](https://photos.app.goo.gl/QQkFqqXiNBvnRaZm6).

-Nurtered by the nostalgic screeching sounds of a ZX Spectrum loading games from an audio cassette, my journey into the digital realm began in the pre-internet dark ages, where knowledge was a treasure buried in dusty libraries and vintage magazines.
+Nurtered by the nostalgic screeching sounds of a ZX Spectrum loading games from an audio cassette, my journey into the digital realm began in the pre-internet dark ages, where knowledge was a buried in dusty libraries.

 By eight, armed with only my Casio Calculator and my wits, I began crafting text adventure games, lighting the first sparks of a lifelong passion for technology and programming.

 Progressing to the Commodore Amiga, a marvel ahead of its era yet tragically unsung, I progressed from hacking video games for infinite lives and ammo, to building them in BASIC, launching a game in Amiga Format magazine by the age of twelve.

-When I later got my hands on a PC, I was off to the races, disassembling executables to bypass trial limitations (allegedly), writing more video games, learning more coding languages, developing web apps, by the time I got to taking Computer Engineering in University, I was already well on my way.
+When I later got my hands on a PC and a 56kbps modem, with internet access and a voracious appetite for learning, I was off to the races: disassembling executables to bypass trial limitations (allegedly), writing more video games, learning more coding languages, developing web apps, etc... by the time I got to taking Computer Engineering in University, I was already well on my way.

-From starting my career at Microsoft, co-founding a startup named Hive Solutions, working for lots of clients in the United States and finally settling for a long ride with Tynker, I have had the opportunity to work on a wide range of projects, usually in a leading role and covering all facets of software development.
+From starting my career at Microsoft, co-founding Hive Solutions, remote-working for multiple United States clients and finally settling for a long ride with Tynker, I have had the opportunity to work on a wide range of projects, usually in a leading role and covering all facets of software development.

-My latest long stint ride was with Tynker, riding the rollercoaster all the way from it being a very small team, to being [acquired for $200M by BYJU's in 2021](https://techcrunch.com/2021/09/16/byjus-acquires-coding-platform-tynker-for-200-million-in-us-expansion-push/), and ultimately [going down with the ship](https://techcrunch.com/2024/01/29/byjus-seeks-to-raise-200-million-in-rights-issue/).
+In my latest gig with Tynker, I rode the rollercoaster all the way from it being a very small team, to being [acquired for $200M by BYJU's in 2021](https://techcrunch.com/2021/09/16/byjus-acquires-coding-platform-tynker-for-200-million-in-us-expansion-push/), and ultimately [going down with the ship](https://techcrunch.com/2024/01/29/byjus-seeks-to-raise-200-million-in-rights-issue/).
 It was a wild ride, full of valuable lessons, where I had the opportunity of being the main contributor to a lot of Tynker's core products that were used by over 100 million students and in more than 150,000 schools.

 # Experience